nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Switching between UI tabs: `tab`

-Looking for a faster way to switch between NeoBook and the Calendar?
+Looking for a faster way to switch between NeoBook and the Events?

 Use this command to navigate to the specified tab.